hanbee1123/parque_etl_s3/README.md

-The following code works as follows
+The ETL process is as follows:

-1. Parque data is extracted from S3.
+1. Extract parquet file data from S3 using athena.
-(data is partitions in dates.
-Therefore, it is extracted using a for loop)
+2. Load extracted parquet data in local directory as data frame.

-2. Data is transformed using pandas in local server.
+3. Transform data using pandas.

-3. Data is transformed to parque file then uplaoded into s3 with partition.
+4. Load data back into boto3.
+(During this process, data was partitioned)

-4. Partitioned data is then read by athena
+5. Create table in athena.

-Libraries used:
+Libraries included:

-boto3
+import boto3
-pandas
+import pandas as pd
-os
+import os
-pyarrow
+import sys
-pyathena
+import logging
-datetime
+from pyathena import connect
-io / BytesIO
+from datetime import datetime, timedelta from io import BytesIO